steam-bell-92/Unmasking_Team_Rocket/README.md

-# 🚀 Unmaksing Team Rocket
+# 🚀 Unmasking Team Rocket
 In real-world scenarios like security and fraud detection, threats may not always look alike — but they often act alike.
 Inspired by Team Rocket’s consistent intent despite changing roles and disguises, this project explores how learning behavioral patterns can help identify threat-like actions, even when surface appearances vary.

 ---